radianceteam/everscale-client-ruby/README.md

   * `TonSdk::VERSION` - the version of the gem
   * `TonSdk::NATIVE_SDK_VERSION` - the version of the original SDK

-and they don't necessarily have to match each other.
+and they may not always match each other.